gvwilson/sensibleadventures/misc/bear-02.md

 snow."

-It wasn't until the sergeant shouted, "What snow, Your Highness?" that Prince Lormay felt afraid.
+It wasn't until the sergeant shouted, "What snow, Your Highness?" that Prince Thokmay felt afraid.
 He stumbled in the direction that he thought the sergeant's voice had come from.
 The snow wasn't melting on the ground any longer.